malaschitz/little-golem-doc/content/en/Games/wyps.md

 | 13 | 9 | 91 | AAAAAAABBC CDDDEEEEEE FGHHIIIIIJ JKKKKLLLLM MMMNNNNNOO OOOOPPPRRR RSSSTTTUUU VVVYZZÁÁÉÍ ÍÚÚÝČČĽŠŠŤ Ž |
 | 14 | 9 | 105 | AAAAAAAABB CCDDDEEEEE EEEFGHHIII IIIJJKKKKL LLLLMMMMNN NNNNOOOOOO OOPPPRRRRR SSSTTTTUUU UVVVVYYZZÁ ÁÁÉÍÍÚÚÝČČ ĽŠŠŤŽ |

+## WYPS for 4 players

+The 4-player variant is a lot of fun.
+Players play together in pairs.
+Each of the four players has as many stones as in a two-player game.
+This means that, for example, on a board of size 8, each player has 5 stones.
+The start of the game is similar to a 2-player game.
+Players randomly select 4 sets of stones and players sequentially choose their set of stones in a counterclockwise order.
+The player who picked the stones last starts the game.

+In a 4-player game, the Atari rule does not apply.
+This means that the connection does not have to be broken immediately.
+If one of the players no longer has stones, the game continues and that player passes their turn.

+Important rule: players can talk out loud during the game and can analyze their moves together !

+The game is very challenging because the end phase of the game when there are no more stones in the bag occurs very early.